 After discussion with the program director the fellow will propose electives in writing to the director for approval in keeping with the overall goals of the program and resource availability.

 The fellow will take after-hours and weekend call only for the vascular neurology service and not for the other services.
 All after-hours and weekend call will be home call.
 This will be scheduled throughout the year to be every fourth day, on average.
 On weekdays this will begin at 4PM and end at 8AM the following day.
 Two of these call periods per month will be on the weekend, on average, starting Friday at 4PM until 8PM the following day.

 While on other services the fellow will be assigned to a specific faculty member each day, round and/or attend clinic with that service, and participate in the clinical and educational activities of that service each weekday (Monday to Friday), but not the weekends.

-Vascular neurology call will consist of the fellow being first call for evaluating patients at the UWHC and the VAH with the neurology residents, responding by telephone to internal and external clinicians seeking advice for stroke patients, and performing telestroke consults.
-Because of the time-sensitive nature of our field, pages on call must be returned within five minutes and the fellow must be able to be at the bedside within 20 minutes of a page (please factor into decisions about where to live in Madison).
+Vascular neurology call will consist of the fellow staffing patients at the UWHC and the VAH with the neurology residents, responding by telephone to internal and external clinicians seeking advice for stroke patients, and performing telestroke consults.
+The fellow is expected to come in if either they or the attending believe that the clinical situation merits an in-person evaluation by the fellow.
+Because of the time-sensitive nature of our field, pages on call must be returned within five minutes and the fellow ideally should be able to be bedside within 20 minutes of a page if necessary.

 On Call Activities